-It is important to choose a low VCR value for high voltage resistors used in precision applications.
+Selecting a low VCR (Voltage Coefficient of Resistance) value is crucial when choosing high voltage resistors for precision applications.
 These include measurement systems, divider circuits, power supply control circuits and high stability power supplies.

 What is VCR?